Diet & Nutrition

 Ranch dressing is very easy to make, saves you lots of money and is easy to modify making it very low in calories.

 With the high oxalate content of rhubarb I form stones if I eat too much of it—but I do love it so!
-This recipe uses enough to satiate my love of the fruit (or vegetable if you want to call it that.)
+This recipe for Rhubarb Muffins uses enough to satiate my love of the fruit (or vegetable if you want to call it that).

 I’m always looking for complete protein, low-fat, tasty salads that are not boring.
-Here’s a recipe we like.
-The neighbors like it too, so it must be a keeper.
+This Rice-Bean-Corn Salad is a recipe we like.
+Our former neighbors liked it too, so it must be a keeper.
 We took a bowl over to our neighbor, Tim, and he ate both servings before his wife made it home for a taste.
 When Barb finally made it home, she was asked to trek on over to get the recipe.
 She made another whole batch the next day.

 Roundup Weedkiller Linked to Global Epidemic of Fatal Kidney Disease Article posted on 2/25/14 written by Sayer Ji (Summarized by Denice Moffat) “The mystery of what is causing thousands to die each year from a fatal kidney disease may now be solved, with evidence...